 Outbound strong & sustainable, ITE Hong Kong Travel Expo to fully recover in June 2024

+With some 150 booths, mainland China staged the largest pavilion, and there was also an official pavilion from South Korea.

-In 2019, Hong Kong spent US$26.9 billion on international tourism and ranked the World's 12th and Asia's 3rd largest source market; and ITE drew some 3000 buyers and trade visitors from China, world's largest market.
+ITE covers major outbound markets!
+In 2019, Hong Kong spent US$26.9 billion on international tourism and ranked the World's 12th and Asia's 3rd largest source market; and ITE drew some 3000 buyers and trade visitors from Guangdong and other parts of mainland China.

 ITE2023 public visitor survey in late April collected over 2100 replies, found pent-up travel demand strong and sustainable: (a) 70% prefer FIT and 22% package tour and FIT; (b) over 70% each to spend more on traveling and taking 3 or more outbound holiday in coming year; (c) well educated as nearly half with university education etc.